pyxem/orix/docs/source/quickstart.rst

     [0.5863 0.3862 0.0422]
     [0.5205 0.6528 0.4024]]

-In addition, many texpy objects can be created from other types of data, or from other texpy objects with a different parametrisation.
-For example, a :obj:`~texpy.quaternion.rotation.Rotation` object has methods :meth:`~texpy .quaternion.rotation.Rotation.from_euler` to create from an array of Euler angles and :meth:`~texpy.quaternion.rotation.Rotation.from_neo_euler` to create from neo-Eulerian vectors such as :obj:`~texpy.vector.neo_euler.AxAngle`.
+In addition, many orix objects can be created from other types of data, or from other orix objects with a different parametrisation.
+For example, a :obj:`~orix.quaternion.rotation.Rotation` object has methods :meth:`~orix .quaternion.rotation.Rotation.from_euler` to create from an array of Euler angles and :meth:`~orix.quaternion.rotation.Rotation.from_neo_euler` to create from neo-Eulerian vectors such as :obj:`~orix.vector.neo_euler.AxAngle`.
 The convention for such creation is to use :code:`NewObject.from_*` syntax.

 Array Manipulation
 ~~~~~~~~~~~~~~~~~~

-All texpy arrays support slicing and indexing in the style of numpy.
+All orix arrays support slicing and indexing in the style of numpy.

 .. ipython::

    In [1]: import numpy as np

-   In [2]: from texpy.quaternion import Quaternion
+   In [2]: from orix.quaternion import Quaternion

    In [3]: p = Quaternion(np.arange(3 * 4 * 4).reshape(3, 4, 4))